 TORNADO MEMORIAL PARK

 This wayside park serves as a memorial for the former village of Williamsonville, which was destroyed in October 1871 when a “tornado of fire” claimed 128 lives.
-This site is officially recognized by the Door County Historical Society.
-It’s located along Highway 57, just south of the County K intersection.
+This site is officially recognized by the Door County Historical Society and can be found located along Highway 57, just south of the County K intersection.
 Parking, toilet facilities and a well are available.

 HARBOR HOUNDS DOG PARK

-Located in Village View Park in Egg Harbor, one block east of Highway 42 at the corner of Church Street & Harbor School Road.
-There is both a large dog and small dog area, 2 acres total of fenced play area.
-Water is provided in summer.
+Open year round located in Village View Park in Egg Harbor, one block east of Highway 42 at the corner of Church Street & Harbor School Road.
+Features include both a large dog and small dog area with 2 acres total of fenced play area.
 There are benches and picnic tables in both areas.
-A porta-pottie for the humans is available.
-Harbor Hounds is open all year.
-Let's all play nice and have fun together. the park is a project of the Village of Egg Harbor.
-Donations by park users are appreciated.
+Water is provided in summer and a porta-pottie is available.
+The park is a project of the Village of Egg Harbor, donations by park users are appreciated.

 SISTER BAY DOG PARK

-Located adjacent to the Sister Bay Sports Complex on Autumn Court.
-The 200' x 300' grassy area is entirely fenced in and is equipped with picnic tables and "mutt mitts".
-All are welcome and encouraged to bring their dogs to Sister Bay to romp, play and socialize in a safe, comfortable environment.
+Located adjacent to the Sister Bay Sports Complex on Autumn Court, this 200' x 300' grassy area is entirely fenced in and is equipped with picnic tables and "mutt mitts."
+All are welcome and encouraged to bring their dogs to Sister Bay to play and socialize in a safe, comfortable environment.
 There is no fee for use of the dog park.

 STURGEON BAY DOG PARK

-Shiloh Road Bark Park.
-Turn south on County Road U off Highway 42/57.
-Take the fork that is Division Road (on the right), pass the City waste department, park is on your right.
+Open 24 hours, Shiloh Road Bark Park is located south on County Road U off Highway 42/57.
+Take the fork that is Division Road (on the right), continue until you reach the park located on your right.
 Supported by the Door County Humane Society.
-Open 24 hours.

-Want to rent a pavillion or gazebo at a County Park in Door County?
+Want to rent a pavilion or gazebo at a County Park in Door County?